 9. Within 4 days of export, you need to complete a pre-export inspection and get your pet passed in this certification.

 10. Finally, after all the above formalities have been completed, you seal the animal in the shipping container and check it in with the airline.
 If you are unable to travel with your pet, you might avail the services of many animal transport agents who will do the needful in your absence.

 11. On arrival in Australia, your pet will be moved to the quarantine station the costs of which are bearable by the importer and are to be paid before the discharge of your pet from the station.

-I have shared the above information to ensure that your entire pet-moving process is totally hassle-free and your pet joins you in you new home as soon as possible.
+I have shared the above information to ensure that your entire pet-moving process is hassle-free and your pet joins you in your new home as soon as possible.